eyedeekay/firefox.profile.i2p/firefox.launchers/gnulinux/README.md

     web site.
 Be sure to place it into your PATH as firefox, for example, /usr/bin/firefox.
   2. Download the GNU/Linux zip bundle from the releases page and unpack it.
-  3. Run the following make targets:
+  3. Run the following make
+  targets:

         #! /bin/sh
         make recopy-linux
         sudo make install

-  4. run 'I2PBrowser.sh'
+When it's done, you can run 'I2PBrowser.sh' to start the i2p browser profile.

 ### Docker Setup [Standalone guide](LINUX.md) (Linux, probably OSX, Windows?)